n4feng/ResponseQualityAssessment/README.md

 avaliable dataset currently are:
 ["fact_score", "hotpot_qa", "pop_qa", "medlf_qa"]

+## Conditional Conformal
+This repo only support conditional conformal in medlf_qa dataset.
+By default the config in /conf/dataset_config.yaml The medlf_qa.is_grouped = true while other are set to false The factuality result will be put in different csv files under the result/${datetime}_${run_id} folder naming by each different pre-defined group name

+## Start with metadata
+In order to not have any OpenAI token comsumption, one can choose use these metadata already produced to just verify conformal prediction part.
+The result will be stable
+You can get required metadata here: https://drive.google.com/drive/folders/1aLbHxS6V1ipMH8FpVCxKmr8oMYfqmRgb?usp=drive_link

 ## More Information
 For further details, please refer to our Paper: (To be uploaded to arXiv) Please notice that the baseline group conditional conformal (https://arxiv.org/abs/2406.09714) result